datarightsfinder/website/README.md

 7. In "Content Type", choose `application/json`

-8. In "Secret", use a password manager to generate a long, random string.
-Paste this in, and store it for later use
+8. In "Secret", use a password manager to generate a long, random password.
+Paste this in, and store it somewhere safe

 9. In "Which events would you like to trigger this webhook?" choose "Just the `push` event"